 From Azizul Ahmad

-The two-day ASEM Summit will bring together the heads of state or government of 51 European and Asian countries, representatives of the EU and the Secretary-General of ASEAN.
+The ASEM Summit, on Oct 18 and 19, will bring together the heads of state or government of 51 European and Asian countries, representatives of the European Union (EU) and the Secretary-General of ASEAN.